 If you intend to manage your bathroom project you will need to coordinate trade professionals like tilers, carpenters, plumbers and electricians to get the job completed according to your design goals as well as meet the latest building regulations and safety standards.

 For example, you may decide to demolish the old bathroom yourself – but you will need to hire a carpenter if there is a requirement for a new subfloor or if additional framing is required to hide plumbing or install integrated wall or shelving units.

 You will require a plumber for the first fix plumbing plus installation of bath (if included) and an electrician for first fix electrical including requirements for ventilation such as exhaust fans.

 Once dry, a tiler will be required to tile, grout and seal walls and floors.
-Once the tiles are down, you can organise the installation of the second electrical and plumbing fixes and vanity, basins, lighting and finish priming and painting walls and doors.
+When the tiles are down, you can organise the installation of the second electrical and plumbing fixes and vanity, basins, lighting and finish priming and painting walls and doors.

 Allow for cost and time contingency as you may encounter unexpected problems like damage to sanitaryware, plumbing issues or out-of-stock materials.
 Even the weather could cause unexpected delays.

 Note: Check with your local authority that proposed modifications, particularly those that involve structural work or relocating services, do not require planning permission.